SUSE/frontend-challenge/README.md

 + [Bonus](#bonus)

 ## How to apply
+> If you want to apply in a private way, please contact us
 + Fork this repository into your Github account
 + Solve the challenge on a branch called 'develop'
 + Create a pull request to the 'master' branch of your own repository